Table of contents

 We saw this most blatantly last year with Llama 4 Maverick.
 Ask the Arena-tuned version what time it is and you got this:

-Bold text, emojis, and paragraphs of flattery – all for the insightful act of glancing at a clock.
+Bold text, emojis, and paragraphs of flattery, all for the insightful act of glancing at a clock.
 Every trick in the playbook, except answering the user’s question, and it placed #2 in the world.

-Maverick was the visible case, but the invisible one was worse.
 According to the Wall Street Journal, OpenAI's pursuit of LMArena dominance was a major driver of last year's sycophancy crisis.
 In an internal memo, Sam Altman named the company's number one priority: "we should be at the top of things like LM arena."
 Engineers leaned into the slop that fed this goal, despite warnings from staff that it could make the model unsafe.

-By spring, users were spiraling into delusional and manic states – convinced they were talking to God or aliens.
+By spring, users were spiraling into delusional and manic states, convinced they were talking to God or aliens.
 The LMArena-winning ChatGPT fed conspiracy theories, broke marriages, and in the worst cases led to murder and suicide.

-When slop wins.
+When two-second slop wins.

 The pattern is easiest to see in real examples.
 Two from LMArena data:

-Example 1: "Turn $1,200 into $1.2 trillion in 5 years" (the model says sure)
+Example 1: "Turn $1,200 into $12 billion in 5 years" (the model says sure)

 The user is asking for a 10-million-times return.